Bachelor of Science Online Degree in Fire Science FAQs

 Frequently Asked Questions

-A: The requirements for the online B.S. in Fire Science include:
+The requirements for the online B.S. in Fire Science include:

-• An associate’s degree or 60 transferable credit hours.*
+• An associate’s degree or 60 transferable credit hours*

 • A GPA of 2.0

-A: No. All of the coursework in this bachelor’s degree program is completely online and asynchronous.
+No. All of the coursework in this bachelor’s degree program is completely online and asynchronous.

-A: Yes.
+Yes.
 A minimum of 60 college level credits are required to start this degree program.
 If your associate’s degree (or completed course work) is in a discipline other than Fire Science, you must also have a ProBoard/IFSAC certified, FF I/II certification.

-Give us a call to learn more about our admissions process and to talk to one of our Program Managers about a personalized evaluation of your transcript and admissions needs.
-877-265-3201.
+Give us a call to learn more about our admissions process and to talk to one of our Program Managers about a personalized evaluation of your transcript and admissions needs: 877-265-3201.

-A: Yes, 6 or 15 additional transfer credits may be granted* to students with one or more of the following:
+Yes, 6 or 15 additional transfer credits may be granted* to students with one or more of the following:

 • State or national EMT (6 credits)